 Practicing mindfulness can help you cultivate gratitude and self-awareness for the present moment, learning to love yourself in the process.

 4. Improved Nutrition

-Awareness of what you eating goes beyond enjoying your food.
-Not only can mindful eating help you eat less calories, but it might also help you make healthier food choices too.
+Awareness of what you eat goes beyond enjoying your food.
+Not only can mindful eating help you eat fewer calories, but it might also help you make healthier food choices too.

 5. Increased Willpower and Motivation

-The benefits of mindfulness are even seen without intentional calorie counting - meaning just tuning into your body more might help you stick to your diet better.
+The benefits of mindfulness are even seen without intentional calorie counting.
+Just tuning in to your body more might help you stick to your diet better.